Andreia Gonçalves (Senior UX Designer, Electronic Arts)

 Audience Level: Intermediate

-In this session, Andreia Gonçalves, a Senior UX Designer at Full Circle Electronic Arts, will walk attendees through the framework the Skate development team has applied to their internal testing.
-This framework, which can be applied to the existing process of team playtesting, has empowered anyone on the team to step into the player's shoes, to ask for and receive more relevant feedback, as well as increase empathy to rally the team around player pain points.
+In this session, Andreia Gonçalves, a Senior UX Designer at Full Circle, an Electronic Arts studio, will walk attendees through the framework the skate.™ development team has applied to their internal playtesting.
+This framework, which can be applied to the existing process of team playtesting, has been shown to empower team members to really step into the player’s shoes, to ask for and receive more relevant feedback, as well as to increase empathy, rallying the team around player pain points.

 Takeaway